Skip to main content

 Tasmania’s waterfront capital city is one of the island’s main gateways.
 By air, fly direct to Hobart Airport from Melbourne (1hr 15min), Sydney (1hr 55min), Brisbane (2hr 45min), Adelaide (1hr 55min), Perth (4hr 10min), Gold Coast (2hr 40min) and Canberra (2hr).
 Hobart is a 3hr 30min drive south of Devonport, the arrival port for the Spirit of Tasmania ferry from Victoria.
 Find out more about getting to Tasmania.

 Hobart’s accommodation is as colourful and diverse as the city itself.
 Find cosy stays in the heart of the city, opt to rest by the waterfront in vibrant Salamanca, or take a step back in time in history-rich Battery Point.
-Choose from plush waterfront lodgings, opulent hotels, heritage cottages, and friendly hostels in Hobart and the south.
+Choose from plush waterfront lodgings, opulent hotels, heritage cottages, and friendly hostels.
 Ready to browse?
 Discover a variety of Hobart accommodation.

 Please add a valid name